Full Fix: Nslookup works but ping fails on Windows 10/11

-Some users reported that nslookup works but ping fails on their PC.
-In case you’re not familiar, these are two commands that advanced users might use, and today we’re going to show you how to fix this issue.
+In case you’re not familiar, these are two commands that advanced users might use to obtain a domain name or IP address details, and today we’re going to show you how to fix this issue.

-- Nslookup resolves IP but ping does not – Sometimes this issue can be caused by your antivirus or firewall, so perhaps you should adjust your settings and check if that solves the problem.
+- Nslookup resolves IP but ping does not – might be caused by your antivirus or firewall;

 - Check your antivirus